Cheap and cheerful chicken enchiladas

 - 2 chicken breasts

-- As much grated cheese as you can handle
+- As much grated cheese (preferably cheddar) as you can handle

 - Once the chicken is is browned all over (so you can't see any raw/pink bits), add the onion and pepper to the pan and fry for a further few minutes.
-Add your bag of rice to the pan of boiling water.
+Add your rice to the pan of boiling water

-- Add a good glug of passata to your chicken and veg mix (as much or as little as you want really, but remember you'll have some sauce from the kidney beans in chilli sauce too).
+- Add a good glug of passata (not all of it though – you'll need some later) to your chicken and veg mix (as much or as little as you want really, but remember that if you're using the kidney beans, you'll have some sauce from that too)

 - Lay out your tortilla wrap and add the desired amount of filling.
-Roll up like a fajita and place in a roasting tin seam side down.
-Repeat for all four fajitas.
+Roll up like a fajita and fold in each end to make a sealed package.
+Then place in a roasting tin seam side down, and repeat for all your fajitas

-To freeze, wrap in clingfilm rather than foil, then store in an airtight container.
-Take your enchiladas out the freezer the night before you plan to eat them to allow them to defrost completely, then cover in cheese and bake as before.
+Take your enchiladas out of the freezer the night before you plan to eat them to allow them to defrost completely, then cover in cheese and bake as before.

 Remember we have a whole student recipes section full of great budget dinner ideas – make sure you check them out!